Amazon Affiliate Niche Sites: The Definitive Guide

 - Mobile-friendly (responsive) by default.
 As a majority of my amazon niche site visitors use their smartphones to browse, I need to ensure that the content and pages scale properly down to their native screen resolution.

-These days, I prefer using Thrive Themes on all my new niche sites, along with their proprietary Thrive Content Builder plugin.
+These days, I prefer using Thrive Themes on all my new niche sites, along with their proprietary Thrive Architect plugin.
 Not only does this combo allow me to create absolutely SLICK looking sites that look no worse than a proper authority site, but it also has a very positive impact on conversions.

 I don't really recommend using a generic free theme for your niche site, because instead of helping, they really have a negative effect overall on your site's brand.